Co-chairs of the IPA topic committee are: Athena Hoeppner (University of Central Florida) and Jack Maness (University of Denver).

 Content Platform Migrations Working Group

-This effort, which began in mid-2019, is designed to improve communications between stakeholders when a publisher moves content from one hosting platform to another.
-It lists the core concepts, approaches, and tasks to facilitate a successful migration with minimal disruption to the libraries and other vendors affected, as well as the publisher itself and the content platform vendors.
+NISO published this recommended practice in November 2021.
+This effort focused on improving communications between stakeholders when a publisher moves content from one hosting platform to another.
+The document lists the core concepts, approaches, and tasks to facilitate a successful migration with minimal disruption to the libraries and other vendors affected, as well as the publisher itself and the content platform vendors.
 Ultimately, end users enjoy the most benefit from stakeholder adoption of the principles outlined in the Recommended Practice, as their access to necessary content is unimpeded.

 SERU (Shared E-Resource Understanding) Standing Committee

 The SERU Recommended Practice was updated in 2012 to be more flexible for use with online products beyond e-journals, and is supported by its Standing Committee who works to publicize SERU and educate libraries and publishers via direct contacts and public presentations at industry conferences.
-The SERU website pages are available to help publishers and libraries understand and use the SERU material.
+The SERU website pages are available to help publishers and libraries understand and use the SERU material and NISO continues to add more libraries and publishers to the SERU Registry upon request.

 SUSHI (Standardized Usage Statistics Harvesting Initiative) Standing Committee